Griffinhale/tastebuds_containerized/README.md

 npm run dev -- --hostname 0.0.0.0 --port 3000
 ```
 - Auth pages live at `http://localhost:3000/login` and `/register`, hitting the FastAPI auth endpoints using `NEXT_PUBLIC_API_BASE`.
 Tokens are issued as httpOnly cookies; no `localStorage` usage.
-- After logging in, the home page shows your signed-in status via `/api/me`, and `/menus` lists/creates menus, lets you add/delete courses/items, and includes a search drawer that can ingest external matches.
+- After logging in, the home page shows your signed-in status via `/api/me` and now includes a search workspace with prompts/filters that can fan out to external sources. `/menus` lists/creates menus, lets you add/delete courses/items, and includes a per-course search drawer that ingests external matches directly into that course.
 Use the refresh/log out buttons on the home page as needed.
 - Mark a menu public and share `http://localhost:3000/menus/{slug}` for the read-only view backed by `/api/public/menus/{slug}`.

 ## API quickstart